-- Availability of accommodation and tourism infrastructures
+- Availability of accommodation and tourism infrastructures.

-- Environmental Quality
+- Environmental Quality.

-- Quality of the place
+- Quality of the place.

-10 Most Beautiful villages in Tuscany
+Our 10 Most Beautiful villages in Tuscany

 5. Casale Marittimo

 Pitigliano is an extraordinary natural sight that suddenly appears on the top of a tuff mountain in the Maremma area.
 It is only approaching to this amazing village that you realize that houses were built into the tuff, looking like a continuation of the mountain.
 It is named also as Little Jerusalem for the presence of Jewish in the past.
-Today you can admire the restored Synagogue, the historical centre with the Duomo and medieval-renaissance buildings, the Etruscan walls, and the Vie Cave (open air paths dug into the tuff just out of the hamlet).
+Today you can admire the restored Synagogue, the historical center with the Duomo and medieval-renaissance buildings, the Etruscan walls, and the Vie Cave (open-air paths dug into the tuff just out of the hamlet).